Skip to Main Content

 Henry M. Jackson

 Henry Martin "Scoop" Jackson was a Democratic U.S. Congressman and Senator for Washington state from 1941 until his death in 1983.
-See also the Senator Henry M. Jackson Portal
+See also the Jackson Collection

 which provides a general overview of key archival, printed, and visual resources in UW Libraries Special Collections along with bibliographic information and additional resources.